-&lt;sup>3 Two disadvantages of this method are that some of the individual's capabilities are not captured in the achieved functionings and that it is difficult to trace the choices related to apparently negative outcomes.
-However, so far, capturing functionings is methodologically easier and
+3Two disadvantages of this method are that some of the individual's capabilities are not captured in the achieved functionings and that it is difficult to trace the choices related to apparently negative outcomes.
+However, so far, capturing functionings is methodologically easier and more precise-in regards to both quantitative and qualitative methods-than capturing capabilities.